kosh000/kube_argo/readme.md

 Get the kube address from the below command
 > kubectl config view

+Create Namespace
+> kubectl create ns docuseal-ns

+Apply the files on Kube with the below command.
+PS: It also accpets folders. `cd` into the repo abd run the below command.
+> kubectl apply -f canary

 ### Get Commands will be handy!!

 > kubectl get pod
 > kubectl get svc

-You can also get the services inside a namespace with below
-> kubectl get svc -n argocd
-> kubectl get svc -n myapp
+> kubectl get ns